Nick Fortes Player Props: Marlins vs. Braves

 Nick Fortes At The Plate

-- Fortes is batting .222 with three doubles, four home runs and 12 walks.
+- Fortes is hitting .218 with three doubles, four home runs and 12 walks.

-- Fortes has picked up a hit in 27 of 54 games this year, with multiple hits nine times.
+- In 49.1% of his 55 games this season, Fortes has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 13 games this year (24.1%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 13 games this season (23.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.